smcclatchy/exp-design/reference.md

 :    Samples of similar structure grouped together from both treatment and control.

 biological replicate
-:   Parallel measurements of biologically distinct samples that capture random biological variation,
+:   Measurements of biologically distinct samples taken at the same time and place.
+Biological replicates capture random biological variation,
     which may itself be a subject of study or a source of noise.

 block